ultrafastexeter/standa-python-module/README.md

 # Python Module for Standa 8SMC1-USBhF

 Python module for controlling Standa 8SMC1-USBhF Motor Controller connected to a Windows PC over USB.
+Developed by Sam Hutchings whilst working on a student Summer Research Project in the Physics department at the [University of Exeter](http://emps.exeter.ac.uk/physics-astronomy/).

 ## Dependencies
 * Windows Only - Tested on Windows 7 and 10